nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Note:**<br>
-As zoom links are only displayed on the **additional information display panel**, and not the main item display panel, to view all your zoom links or changes made to them, you can use the `viewmodule INDEX` command, where `INDEX` refers to the index of the module with the zoom links.
+As zoom links are only displayed on the **additional information display panel**, and not the main item display panel, to view all your zoom links, you can use the `viewmodule INDEX` command, where `INDEX` refers to the index of the module with the zoom links.

+**:information_source: Note:**<br>
+To view changes or updates made to zoom links, you should use the command `viewmodule INDEX`, where `INDEX` refers to the index of the module with the zoom links, after executing the zoom link command. e.g. `addzoom 1 n/lecture z/https://nus-sg.zoom.us/j/huf7r3` followed by `viewmodule 1`

 **:information_source: Note:** <br>
 Each lesson in a module will only be allowed to have one zoom link,